NPhilG/NPhilG/README.md

 - 👋 Hi, I’m @NPhilG
-- 👀 I’m interested in web development
+- 👀 I’m interested in web development and mobile development
 - 🌱 I’m currently learning android studio with java and kotlin
 - 📫 You can reach me at neilphil7@gmail.com or 757-708-4742